bomatson/leap_drumkit/article.md

 ````

 This attempt was a good first stab, but it became very complicated to read the velocity before and after a hit, as well as timestamp each frame of the stroke.

+Also, I wanted to account for the dynamics of each hit.
+The velocity of the stroke is the key ingredient in determining how hard the drum is hit.
-Also, I wanted to include dynamics in each hit, which could not be captured effectively since the velocity was so close to 0.
+This could not be captured effectively if the velocity was always so close to 0.

-The solution, thanks to some great help from Alex @ Carbon Five, was to create an imaginary threshold (say, 6 inches from the Leap) and log the previous Y position of each stroke.
+The solution, thanks to some great help from (Alex Cruikshank)[http://www.carbonfive.com/employee/alex-cruikshank], was to create an imaginary threshold (say, 6 inches from the LeapMotion) and log the previous Y position of each stroke.
-This way, I would only hit if the current Y position was less than the threshold, and the previous y_position was above it:
+This way, a hit was only detected if the current Y position was less than the threshold, and the previous y_position was above it:

 ````ruby
 def is_a_hit?(y_position)